Camp Seneca Lake

 • Ages: 8–17 years old

-Parents describe CSL as a hugely important part of their children’s lives and something that motivates their children throughout the school year.
-One parent describes CSL as a very special and unique place that offers children a place to feel a part of their community and not to be judged, where they can be themselves.
-Another parent reports that their son came home from camp comfortable, in love with the place, excited, and happy after only a week, and that camp helped him see what a special place and community it is.
-A further parent shares that, a week after returning home, their son was still singing fight songs, telling stories of his adventures, staying more physically active than before, and that camp offered him an opportunity to challenge himself and feel more confident about who he is and what he is capable of doing.
+Parents describe Camp Seneca Lake as “a hugely important part of our children’s lives” and say it “offers children a place to feel a part of their community and not to be judged.”
+One parent shared that their son came home “so comfortable, so in love with the place, so excited, so happy” after only a week.
+Another parent noted that their son returned home “still singing fight songs at the top of his lungs, telling stories of his adventures, and staying physically active more than he used to,” and thanked the camp for offering him an opportunity to challenge himself and feel more confident about who he is and what he is capable of doing.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.